 Q: What is the average time it takes to get an order approved by the Learning Fund Department?

-A: On average, it takes 10-14 calendar days or less.
+A: On average, it takes 3-5 business days days or less.
 The LF Department receives hundreds of orders daily, and there are busier times than others, so please take that into consideration when planning orders.

 Q: Can we do expedited shipping?